tallhamer/MapApp/README.md

 > private users for accuracy and simplicity in getting the app setup so these should not change unless a major error is
 > found.

+> [!WARNING]
+> If you are attempting to install this on a Varian FAT client (test or production clients), this code will not run due
+> to the outdated version of Windows 10 that Varian machines require.
+I have a working copy that requires downgrading
+> both the version of python (to a version no newer than 3.10) and Qt from PySide6 to PySide2 that I am testing.
+You can
+> make these same changes to you local repo and run this on a Varian machine however, it will require updating a number
+> of QT imports due to the library structure changes made when they switched from PySide2 to PySide6.
+>
+> I hope to have a branched version for use on Varian FAT clients soon (testing under way) because this will be required
+> for ESAPI integration.
+The issue with these FAT clients was caught late in the development, so I have opted to
+> release the current version based on a number of community requests to do so.

 <!-- TABLE OF CONTENTS -->
 <details>
   <summary>Table of Contents</summary>